Valks-Games/sankari/README.md

 This project was created to gain experience in the C# Godot environment for the 2D Platform genre and to prove to myself that I can make a complete game.
 I hope in making this open source that others will also learn some things that I have learned.

+The project will be considered complete when there is around 2 to 3 hours of fun and memorable content.
+Some of the major goals of the project include getting multiplayer to a playable state and making the code as flexible and as readable as possible.

+If you have any questions or suggestions about the project or just want to talk to me in general, my Discord username is `valk#9904`.
+You can also find me on the [Sankari Discord](https://discord.gg/5frafxrwwd).

 [Changelog](https://github.com/Valks-Games/sankari/blob/main/.github/CHANGELOG.md)

 ## Project Setup